Hamza12700/drash/README.md

 ## Why?

-I was inspired by [trash-cli](https://github.com/andreafrancia/trash-cli), but I wanted to create something with more bells and whistles.
+I was inspired by [trash-cli](https://github.com/andreafrancia/trash-cli), but I wanted to create something with more features that I would use.
 Drash aims to enhance the *trash-cli* experience with additional features like file searching and advance recovery capabilities.

-With Drash, you can easily put files into the 'drashcan' by simply searching for them in the current working directory.
-You can also search for and recover previously deleted files.

 ## Installation: